2009 World Baseball Classic championship round

-Championship Round of the 2009 World Baseball Classic was held at Dodger Stadium, Los Angeles, California, United States, from March 21 to 23, 2009.
+Championship Round of the 2009 World Baseball Classic was held at Dodger Stadium in Los Angeles, California, United States, from March 21 to 23, 2009.

-Championship round was a single-elimination tournament.
+The championship round was decided in two semi final games and a final game.
 In the final, the team with the higher winning percentage of games in the tournament were to be the home team.
 If the teams competing in the final had identical winning percentages in the tournament, then World Baseball Classic, Inc. (WBCI) would conduct a coin flip or draw to determine the home team.